romanov/olea/README.md

-# Olea
+# MonoBrowser Core
-Olea is a markdown rendering engine written in F# for MonoGame, and adaptable to desktop, mobile, and embedded applications.
+MonoBrowser Core is a markdown rendering engine written in F# for MonoGame, and adaptable to desktop, mobile, and embedded applications.

 ## Documenation
-1. Add Olea component to your game or project
+1. Add component to your game or project

 ```
 var olea = new OleaComponent(this)